I travel a lot; I hate having my life disrupted by routine.

 I've always said, I could live in the mountains alone with just nature.
 But I know I could never live out here for any length of time, and by length, I'm talking hours.
 There is nothing to look at, nothing to do and no one to talk to!?!

 At one point, Cindy fell asleep while we were driving.
 She slept for about 45 minutes and when she finally lifted her head back up, she looked around and said "Were you sleeping too?"
-I asked what she was talking about and she said "I don't think we've moved, this is the exact same thing I was looking at when I fell asleep!"

-At least when we were driving through the prairies of Southern Minnesota, I felt reassured that they were harnessing the wind when you would see the horizon lined with giant wind turbines.
 Here, along the miles of nothingness of Kansas, there is literally NOTHING.
 No wind turbines, no trees, no houses, no towns and no people.
 Why are the logging companies depleting our natural forests when we have these millions of acres that are sitting empty?
 Why not plant trees to cover the empty fields and harvest them rather then let all these acres sit empty.

 Imagine how much the wind break of trees would create and how much it would change the structure of this land.
 For thousands of years, nothing has disturbed the winds, if trees and ground cover was to divert the destructive forces of Mother Nature, how would this change this barren land?
 Maybe driving for 9 hours with only your thoughts to keep you company is a bad thing, but these are some of the things I think about while driving.

-Now were sitting in a municipal campground on the Kansas/Oklahoma border seeing if we can withstand the windstorm that is trying to turn us over.
-Cindy keeps clicking her heels together saying "There's no place like home!"
 Someone from RV.Net forum contacted us asking how we enjoyed Nebraska and it's wind, but I'll say that Kansas has stronger winds than Nebraska since we've been here.
 Again, it makes me wonder why aren't the empty fields lined with Wind Turbines to generate power and cut off our ties to foreign oil?
 Just a thought!

 Saturday October 12th 2007

 For some reason in the past few days, our refrigerator has stopped working on the Propane setting?
-It works fine if we're running it off of 120A/C, but whenever we try and light the pilot off of Propane, you hear the ignition clicking and then nothing?
+It works fine if we're running it off of 110A/C, but whenever we try and light the pilot off of Propane, you hear the ignition clicking and then nothing?

 Nothing But Loneliness at this Campground as far as you can see!